scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

             return v

-User created subclasses of :code:`Trigger` are not restricted to simple algorithms; they can implement arbitrarily complex Python code as demonstrated in the Large Examples first code snippet section.
+User created subclasses of :code:`Trigger` are not restricted to simple algorithms; they can implement arbitrarily complex Python code as demonstrated in the Large Examples section's first code snippet.

 Variants
 ++++++++

-:code:`Variant` objects are used in HOOMD-blue to specify quantities like temperature, pressure, and box size for varying objects.
+:code:`Variant` objects are used in HOOMD-blue to specify quantities like temperature, pressure, and box size which can vary over time.
 Similar to :code:`Trigger`, we generalized our ability to linearly interpolate values (:code:`hoomd.variant.liner_interp` in HOOMD-blue version 2.x) across timesteps to a base class :code:`Variant` which generalizes the concept of functions in the semi-infinite domain of timesteps :math:`t \in [0,\infty), t \in \mathbb{Z}`.
 This allows sinusoidal cycling, non-uniform ramps, and other behaviors.
 Like :code:`Trigger`, :code:`Variant` is able to be directly subclassed from the C++ class.
-An example of a sinusoidal cycled variant is shown below.
+An example of a sinusoidal cycling variant is shown below.

 .. code-block:: python